- Eligibility Requirements

 Students must be enrolled full-time while participating in a USD semester-long study abroad program.
 Students participating in USD-affiliated semester programs must be enrolled in a minimum of 12 semester units while abroad.

-Study Abroad Program Participation
+Full Participation in Study Abroad Program

 In order to be accepted into a study abroad program, students must agree to participate in the entire program (all class sessions and program-related activities of the study abroad program) and satisfy all USD admission and course requirements.

 The Office of International Studies Abroad collaborates with the Office of Student Conduct to review the conduct records of all USD students applying to the programs and reserves the right to deny acceptance to students who have problematic or questionable conduct histories.
 Students must be clear of any conduct probation prior to participating in any study abroad program and probationary terms cannot coincide with the intended study abroad term (ex: students who apply to study abroad in fall 2013 cannot be on probation for any portion of the fall 2013 semester and must be clear of any probation prior to the program start date).
 Additionally, students who have "pending" conduct issues/hearing in the Office of Student Conduct MUST resolve these issues/hearings PRIOR to participating in a study abroad program.
 Failure to resolve these conduct issues/hearings prior to the program start date will make students ineligible to participate in the program and their application will be withdrawn.
 All students will have their student conduct record reviewed the semester prior to the intended study abroad term.
 These reviews will take place periodically up until departure and although an application status may read "Step 2: Application Active" or "Step 3: Enrolled", this could be revoked at any time for conduct infractions that occur prior to departure.